Aiven-Open/klaw-docs/docs/docs/howto/exportimport.rst

     Export Klaw data<exportimport/exportdata>
     Import Klaw data<exportimport/importdata>

-It is important to take backups of klaw metadata, and also importing klaw metadata into another Klaw instance.
-Klaw introduced these features for disaster recovery and migrations.
+Taking backups of Klaw metadata and importing it into another Klaw instance are important operations.
+These features provided by Klaw serve the purpose of disaster recovery and migrations, ensuring data security and smooth transitions.

 - :doc:`exportimport/exportdata`
 - :doc:`exportimport/importdata`